 Sphagnum Moss grows along the surface of bogs, swamps or soil wetlands.
 When harvested sustainably it can regrow quickly (about 5-7 years) without negatively impacting the environment.
-Peat Moss on the other hand, is sunken Sphagnum Moss growing over thousand of years forming an intrigal, foundational layer and is responsible for sequestering (soaking up and storing) more carbon than all other types of plant life combined!
+Peat Moss on the other hand, is sunken Sphagnum Moss growing over thousand of years forming a vital, foundational layer and is responsible for sequestering (soaking up and storing) more carbon than all other types of plant life combined!
 Peatlands need our protection for a variety of reasons, so let’s be sure to only buy or source sustainably sourced Sphagnum moss.
-I’ll add a link at the end of this post if you’d like to dive deeper into learning about this precious resource.
-I’ll also be focusing on the world of Moss this winter in Sacred Elements Plant School Volume 5.
+(We’ll add a link at the end of this post to dive deeper into this precious resource).

-In our homes, Sphagnum Moss is used for propagating cuttings, wrapping around wood or bamboo to create a Moss Pole, (more details below) as a soil topper for decorative use, to wrap around soil to create Kokedama - a stunning way to display houseplants where the soil is wrapped in moss.
+In our homes, Sphagnum Moss is used for propagating cuttings, wrapping around wood or bamboo to create a Moss Pole, as a decorative soil topper, and to wrap around soil to create Kokedama which is a stunning way to display houseplants where soil is wrapped up in moss.
 Sphagnum Moss can also be used as a soil amendment for tropical types like philodendron and ferns.

 In our home we use Spanish Moss for terrariums, as decorative mulch over potting soil, wrapped around a climbing pole, and for craft projects that need natural filling or stuffing.
 Did you know that Spanish Moss filament was used as for upholstery in cars, furniture and mattresses?
 Apparently mattresses made with Spanish Moss were exceptional for climate control keeping things nice and cool!